lagoproject/DMP/DMP.md

 (_Specify whether you will be using standard vocabulary for all data types present in your data set, to allow inter-disciplinary interoperability?
 If not, will you provide mapping to more commonly used ontologies?_)

-In principle, only support CORSIKA outputs as described in the official documentation, but we can consider translating files to standardised formats in the future.
+In principle, only supports CORSIKA outputs as described in the official documentation, but translating files to standardised formats in the future can be considered.

 ### B.4.
 Increase data re-use (through clarifying licenses):